klfarran/scheme-traductor/README.md

     - _hard drive_/Users/user name/Library/Preferences

 - Open Dr Racket, hit 'Run' in the upper right hand corner, and you're all set!
-    - Note that all files should (automatically) start with the following two lines in order to use scheme traductor
+    - Note that all files should (automatically) start with the following two lines in order to use esquemático
         - #lang scheme
         - (require scheme-traductor/scheme-traductor)